 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.

 Because radiation therapy can sometimes cause problems with the normal growth and development of a child’s brain and the ovaries (in girls) or testicles (in boys), the doctor may choose to treat the cancer in another way.

 Stem cell transplantation/bone marrow transplantation

 A stem cell transplant is a medical procedure in which diseased bone marrow is replaced by highly specialized cells, called hematopoietic stem cells.
-Hematopoietic stem cells are found both in the blood stream and in the bone marrow.
+Hematopoietic stem cells are blood-forming cells found both in the blood stream and in the bone marrow.
 Today, this procedure is more commonly called a stem cell transplant, rather than a bone marrow transplant, because it is the blood stem cells that are typically being transplanted, not the actual bone marrow tissue.